klaudiosinani/signale/readme.md

 ### Interactive Loggers

-To activate the interactive mode, create a new signale instance with the [`interactive`](#interactive) attribute set to `true`.
+To initialize an interactive logger, create a new signale instance with the [`interactive`](#interactive) attribute set to `true`.
 While into the interactive mode, previously logged messages originating from an interactive logger, will be overridden only by new ones originating from the same or a different interactive logger.
 Note that regular messages originating from regular loggers are not overridden by the interactive ones.

 ```js
 const {Signale} = require('signale');